throughput-ec/ec-workshops/slides/chapter4_03_python_repository.md

 ```

 - Where it says Git ref type in main or the branch that you woud like to use.
-- Where it says path to notebook type in the notebook file name.
+- Where it says "URL to open (optional)" type in the notebook file name and choose "file".

 - As you type, the webpage generates a link in the "Copy the URL below..." box.
 It should look like this:
 ```